 Our head office is located at #1203-4464 Markham Street, Victoria, British Columbia V8Z 7X8.
-Aurinia has its registered office located at #201, 17904-105 Avenue, Edmonton, Alberta T5S 2H5 where the finance function is performed.
+Our registered office is located at #201, 17873-106A Avenue, Edmonton, Alberta T5S 1V8 where the finance function is performed.

 Aurinia Pharmaceuticals Inc. is organized under the Business Corporations Act (Alberta).
-Our common shares (the "Common Shares") are currently listed and traded on the NASDAQ Global Market ("NASDAQ") under the symbol "AUPH" and on the Toronto Stock Exchange under the symbol "AUP".
+Our Common Shares (the "Common Shares") are currently listed and traded on the NASDAQ Global Market ("NASDAQ") under the symbol "AUPH" and on the Toronto Stock Exchange under the symbol "AUP".